AndroidPatch/APatchDocs/docs/apm-guide.md

 KernelSU: [https://github.com/tiann/KernelSU/tree/main/userspace/ksud](https://github.com/tiann/KernelSU/tree/main/userspace/ksud)
 APatch: [https://github.com/bmax121/APatch/tree/main/apd](https://github.com/bmax121/APatch/tree/main/apd)

-The following documentation is copied and modified from the KernelSU documentation, and much of the content is the same.
+The following documentation was copied and modified from the KernelSU documentation, and much of the content is the same.
 The main points to note are as follows:

 1. File location
 2. Environment variables